pnearing/coolify_api/README.md

+# Coolify API

-## This is my implementation of the Coolify api.
+## This is my implementation of the Coolify api

 The `CoolifyAPIClient` is a Python class defined in the `api_client.py` module of the `coolify_api` package.
 It serves as the main interface between the user and the Coolify API, providing organized access to various features of the API.
 The class uses an API key and base URL, typically fed from environment variables, to handle authentication with the API.